FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/fastq-file-format-validators.md

 | [FASTQ](http://edamontology.org/format_2182)  | |
 ___

-[FASTQ](edamontology.org/format_2182) is the _de facto_ sequencing file format, and one of the most common file format in bioinformatics analysis.
+[FASTQ](edamontology.org/format_2182) is the _de facto_ sequencing file format and one of the most common file formats in bioinformatics analysis.
 Researchers receive FASTQ files from various sources.
-These files are used intensitively in automated data process pipelines.
-Therefore, it is important to validate FASTQ files to improve the data reusability and build error-proof data analysis pipelines.
+These files are used intensively in automated bioinformatics analysis pipelines.
+Therefore, it is important to validate FASTQ files to improve the data reusability and build error-proof data analysis process.

-FASTQ validators detect truncated reads, base calls and quality score mismatches, invalid encoding, etc. For paired-end reads, they also checks if the forward reads match with the reverse reads.
+FASTQ validators detect truncated reads, base calls and quality score mismatches, invalid encoding, etc. For paired-end reads, they also check if the forward reads match with the reverse reads.
 Most validators can process different FASTQ variants automatically and handle compressed FASTQ files.

-Quality control is out of the scope of file format validation.
+> Quality control is out of the scope of file format validation.

-[FASTQ-utils](https://github.com/nunofonseca/fastq_utils) is an open-source software to validate process FASTQ files.
-It has been applied in the [European Nucleotide Archive, (ENA)](https://www.ebi.ac.uk/ena), and several research initiatives.
+[FASTQ-utils](https://github.com/nunofonseca/fastq_utils) is an open-source software to validate and process FASTQ files.
+It has been applied in the [European Nucleotide Archive(ENA)](https://www.ebi.ac.uk/ena), and several research initiatives.

+This recipe provides an example of validating FASTQ files with _FASTQ-utils_ on MacOS and Linux machines.

 ![](https://i.imgur.com/jOYK2ZM.jpg)

-This recipe provides an example of validating FASTQ file with _FASTQ-utils_ on MacOS and Linux machines.

 ### Software requirements
 - [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)